grigory-rechistov/snapnewnodes/BUGS.md

   cases, do it manually instead.

 * Leftover duplicate nodes and unconnected nodes without tags may be present.
-  They are detected by the validator and can be automatically fixed later.
+  They are detected by the validator and can be automatically fixed by it.

 * AngleTreshold is not configurable through the Preferences dialog.

 * Deletion of zero angles and duplicate nodes is performed, but sometimes fails to do so, or leaves dangling isolated nodes.
+These issues are detected by the validator.
+Orphan nodes can be automatically deleted.
+Zero-angled segments are reported as self-intersections and should be fixed manually by deleting, merging of moving nodes.

 * Deletion of zero angles at the first/last node position is not done.

-* Some nodes that are better left alone (e.g. with tags och connecting several ways) are nevertheless moved.